spacecloud-io/space-cloud/docs/manual/security/functions.md

       service1:
         functions:
           func1:
+            rule:
               rule: func
               service: auth-service
               func: auth-func
 ```

 In the above case, to authorize a request to call `func1`, the Space Cloud will make a call to the `auth-func` function of the `auth-service`.
 The request to `func1` will be considered authorized by the Space Cloud only when the `auth-func` returns an object with `ack` property set to true.

 ## Next steps

 Great!
 You have learned how to secure function calls.
-You may now head over to the [static module](/docs/deploy) to learn how to host static resources.
+You may now head over to the [static module](/docs/static) to learn how to host static resources.

 <div class="btns-wrapper">
   <a href="/docs/security/file-storage" class="waves-effect waves-light btn primary-btn-border btn-small">